umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Functional and Security Flaws*

 &emsp;Even though the major email service providers claim email accounts to be safe, the fact remains that fundamental security and functional flaws are not fixed.
 There is still a dichotomy of attachments delivery; bulky files are not transferred as an attachment but are shared via links.
 An “attachment sharing” is not natural for mail systems where each message with attachments is expected to be time-consistent.
 Shared links pose a consent phishing attack threat, where an attacker tricks users into granting malicious application access to sensitive resources.
 This attack is known as an OAuth 2.0 authorization exploit.
-The Authorization-Enhanced Mail System is resistant to this security exploit, as there is no direct user involvement in access granting.

-#### *C. Privacy*
+#### *C. Confidentiality and Privacy*

-One-Mailbox-Fits-All.
+Today, if we as users want to use a single email address, we have no choice but to use one mail service provider for all categories of communication.
+Information about every email we send or receive—"buying a car or a home, applying for a loan, taking out insurance, purchasing potato chips, requesting a government grant, getting turned down for credit, going to work, seeing a doctor" [5]—is routed through a single mail service provider.
+We can call it a One-Address-Fits-All privacy issue.

 ## III.
 Proposed Solution